neurite/debian-setup/docs/0300-nvidia.md

 Note the package `nvidia-driver` requires non-free software enabled in `/etc/apt/sources.list`.

 Choose the version of the driver that is compatible with the hardware.
-Note newer cards such 2070 super, 2080 super are only supported by nvidia-driver 440 and thus has be installed via `buster-backports`.
+Note newer cards such as 2070 super, 2080 super are only supported by nvidia-driver 440 and thus has to be installed via `buster-backports`.

 1. [nvidia-driver 440 (buster-backports)](https://packages.debian.org/buster-backports/nvidia-driver) [supported devices](http://us.download.nvidia.com/XFree86/Linux-x86_64/440.100/README/supportedchips.html)
 2. [nvidia-driver 418 (buster)](https://packages.debian.org/buster/nvidia-driver) [supported devices](http://us.download.nvidia.com/XFree86/Linux-x86_64/418.113/README/supportedchips.html)